 A plush, chenille wall covering by Romo in the dining room provides the backdrop for a contemporary Modloft table and transitional chairs in felt upholstery.
 Linen Romo draperies frame the windows.
-In the family room, an engineered-wood floor is wire-brushed and stained dark to match the home’s original pine floors.
+In the family room, an engineered-wood floor is a wire-brushed and stained dark to match the home’s original pine floors.
 A reupholstered sectional from Tomlinson and Baker chairs offer space to gather.

-Art, sculpture and textiles lend color, texture and interest throughout.
+Art, sculpture, and textiles lend color, texture, and interest throughout.
 The collection speaks to Fitzgerald’s affinity for art and imparts a strong sense of her style.
 The house is exactly what the now-married couple wanted.
 “The goal,” says the designer, “was to feel at home.”

 Photographer David Burroughs is based in Annapolis.

 INTERIOR DESIGN & CONTRACTING: Joanne Fitzgerald, Gatéga Interior Design, Washington, DC.

 DINING ROOM Table: modloft.com.
 Chairs: aidangrayhome.com.
 Art on Wall: Gary Pettigrew.
 Sculptures in Corner: Antique Man/Woman Green through thephillipscollection.org.
 Chandelier: visualcomfortlightinglights.com.
 Wallpaper: omexco.com through romo.com.
 Drapes: markalexander.com through romo.com.